 - Corroded or damaged ribbon connector drivers

-- Powerboard is not providing proper power to the screen
+- The power board is not providing proper power to the screen

 - Failing LCD panels

-Remove the TV set’s back to ensure the proper connection between the TV panel and the processing board.
-And then check the flat ribbons that are connecting these two.
+Remove the TV set back to ensure the proper connection between the TV panel and the processing board.
+Then check the flat ribbons that are connecting these two.
 The other fixing ways are:

-- Remove the flat-ribbons cables and then re-insert them
+- Remove the flat-ribbon cables and then re-insert them

 - Tighten the ribbon connector